ZmicierGT/fcore/readme.md

 ## Growth Probability Estimation

 This is another example of how to create your own basic growth probability estimation.
-Withing ~70 SLOC this tiny script manages the data, creates a tool for security growth estimation and displays the result as a chart.
+This tiny script manages the data, creates a tool for security growth estimation and displays the result as a chart.
 Invoke **python -m quickstart.min_growth_probability** to run the example.

 ```python
 from tools.classifier import Classifier